tinghaoK7727/Final_Project_Airbnb_Pricing_in_Paris/README.md

 Also, we have spotted and removed outliers by executing a boxplot on the price per night column.
 Listings with price per night higher than 5000 euros and rows with NaN values were also dropped from our dataset.

-Finally, in order to better categorize listings in Paris by their arrondissements, we used the latitude and longitude data to locate each address on Google Map to extract their post codes and we took all that contained '75' at the beginning. (*'75' is the code of Paris)
+Finally, in order to better categorize listings in Paris by their arrondissements, with the help of **geopy** and **geocode** libraries, we used the latitude and longitude data to locate each address on Google Map to extract their post codes and we took all that contained '75' at the beginning. (*'75' is the code of Paris) And as we have 11000 rows of data, we divided the task into 2 subsets and each person ran 5500 of rows to get the addresses.

 **EDA:**